JerJohn15/stock-quotes-and-recco/README.md

 cd stock-quotes-and-recco &&
 npm install && npm start

+Give the server a few minutes to download npm dependencies depending on your connection speed, you will eventually see a message saying 'Example app available at: http://localhost:8080'.
+This means you've pulled the project successfully and you can check the app at http://localhost:8080 from your browser.

+Tests can be run with mocha installed via the cmd 'mocha' in the root directory of the project.

 #Description

 Toy app for interacting with Yahoo Finance undocumented RESTful api (e.g. http://finance.yahoo.com/webservice/v1/symbols/AAPL/quote?format=json&view=detail)